 As they approached Yakima, Jeff’s dad had his mom key her stepsister’s address, 1143 Flintrock Court, into the GPS.
 It took about twenty minutes to get to the house from the exit off Highway 12.
 Jeff’s mom called to say when they’d arrive, and the family was sitting on the front porch waiting for them.
 Jeff slid across the seat to the other side and recognized his uncle Travis, his aunt Margaret, and his cousin Ryan.
 As soon as Ryan saw them pull into the driveway he jumped up and ran to the car, grinning.
 Jeff saw him coming and he opened the door and jumped out.
 Ryan grabbed him in a big hug, and whispered, “Happy birthday, Jeff.
 Sucks that you had to miss your birthday party.”

 Jeff pulled back, holding Ryan’s shoulders and looking at him.
 “How did you know about me missing my birthday party?”

 “Mom told me.
 I’m gonna make it up to you, guy.
 Anyway, let me look at you.
 Damn, you’re a lot taller than you were when we visited you this summer.”

 “You’re taller too, Ryan.
 God, it’s good to see you.
 You’re my favorite cousin, you know?
 I got lots to tell you.
 Since Thursday night when my folks told me we were coming here, things have been real tense between me and them.”

-“Jeff, come and get your darn bag!” his dad shouted.
+“Jeff, come and get your bag!
+Now!” his dad shouted.